cid-doc/cid-doc.github.io/README.md

 <a href="https://man7.org/linux/man-pages/man8/lpadmin.8.html">Lpadmin</a> is a command line utility that configures printers or print classes for _CUPS_.
 With it, you can easily add, remove or even set a printer as a default on the Linux system.

 Generally, printer management is only allowed for the root user or users who are members of the CUPS management group, whose name may vary from one Linux distribution to another.
-For this reason, settings for automatic mapping should normally be made in the [logon_root.sh](#logon_lroot.sh) script.
+For this reason, definitions of printers mapping should normally be made in the [logon_root.sh](#logon_lroot.sh) script.

 	# Eg: Mapping printer-01 only to the administrator user
 	[[ "$USERNAME" == "administrator" ]] && lpadmin -p printer-01 -E -v ipp://printserver/ipp/printer-01 -m everywhere